QuDataAI/qunet/README.md

-        'y_max' : None,          # fixing the maximum value on the y-axis 'ticks' : None,          # how many labels on the y-axis 'lr'    : True,          # show learning rate 'checks': True,          # show the achievement of the optimum score (dots) 'labels': True,          # show labels (training events) }
+        'y_max' : None,          # fixing the maximum value on the y-axis 'ticks' : None,          # how many labels on the y-axis 'lr'    : True,          # show learning rate 'labels': True,          # show labels (training events) 'trn_checks': True,      # show the achievement of the optimum training score (dots)
+        'val_checks': True,      # show the achievement of the optimum validation score (dots)
+    }
 }
 ```